What is the GDPR?

 Examination Policy

-All students should be aware that the National Examination Board for Dental Nursing charges £510 to all applicants wishing to sit the Diploma exam.
+All students should be aware that the National Examination Board for Dental Nursing charges £525 (updated for 2025) to all applicants wishing to sit the Diploma exam.

 To enter the examination you need to meet the following criteria-: